volodymyrhudyma/blog/content/blog/2020-06-21-what-is-key-in-react-and-why-do-we-need-it.md

 };
 ```

-This list is rendered based on **index**.
+This list is rendered based on an **index**.
 Let's try to remove the first value:

 ![Index as a key .gif](/img/index-as-a-key.gif "Index as a key .gif")

 And it doesn't get removed!

-Actually, it does but after we removed the first item, the second one received the key **0** and React thinks that we removed the item with the key **1** as it's not on the list anymore.
+Actually, it does but after we removed the first item, the second one received the key **0**, and React thinks that we removed the item with the key **1** as it's not on the list anymore.

 Changing the `<li key={index}>` to `<li key={item.id}>` solves an issue: